-Froyo is finally under 0.1 percent of Android devices, but Nougat is still below 1 percent
+Android Nougat jumps to more than 9 percent of active devices

 |25

 *The data above is from Google.
-It was collected during a 7-day period ending on January 9, 2017.
+It was collected during a seven-day period ending on June 5, 2017.
 Any versions with less than 0.1 percent distribution are not shown.

-Marshmallow jumped the most, but Android 5.1 Lollipop had some slight gains too.
-This update is the first time Google added an entry for Nougat 7.1.1 as it saw wide rollout in December 2016.
-Now that has fragmented Nougat’s numbers, but the number of devices on anything higher than 7.0 is still under 1 percent.
-There are still more devices running Android 2.3.3 Gingerbread — which came out in 2011 — than Google’s latest operating system.
+Nougat 7.0 and 7.1 were the only versions to see some gains this month — all other Android versions decreased in percentage, while Marshmallow stayed at 31.2 percent.
+During the January data collection period, Google added the entry for 7.1 as it saw wide roll out in December 2016.
+That has fragmented Nougat’s numbers, but now over nine percent of Android devices have Nougat.

-Interestingly, this is the first time Android Froyo 2.2 is no longer on the list as it now has less than 0.1 percent.
-Nougat’s numbers will continue to increase as manufacturers and carriers begin to push updates and as more devices are released in 2017, but it will be a slow and arduous process.

-If Google’s Pixel smartphones take off in popularity — if they become a household name as Samsung has managed to achieve with its Galaxy lineup — then Google’s dream of having a large user base with the latest version of Android will come true.
+Nougat’s numbers will continue to increase as manufacturers and carriers begin to push updates and as more devices are released this year, but it will be a slow and arduous process.
+Google’s Pixel smartphones are reportedly “very popular” according to Verizon, and if it becomes a household name as Samsung has managed to achieve with its Galaxy lineup, then Google’s dream of having a large user base with the latest version of Android will come true.

 The huge number of people using older versions of Android is not a good thing, as software vulnerabilities and bugs may never be fixed.
-As such, the Federal Trade Commission and Federal Communications Commission sent letters to software giants like Apple and Google, as well as manufacturers and carriers, inquiring about the security process and how they push updates to consumers.
+The Federal Trade Commission and Federal Communications Commission sent letters to software giants, including Apple and Google, as well as manufacturers and carriers, inquiring about the security process and how they push updates to consumers.

-More: When is your phone getting Android 7.0 Nougat?
-We asked every major manufacturer

 We’ll continue to update this post as Google updates its Android distribution figures.

-Note: Update: Android Nougat 7.0 and 7.1 have increased in distribution by four percent since April and is currently on over nine percent of devices.